Daniel Quinn

 Assistant Professor

-Karina Rider Headshot
+Headshot of Karina Rider

 Karina researches how people think about "good work" in the digital age.
 Trained as a sociologist, they use qualitative methods to get at how people critique technology and labor, and how they try to fix it.
 They are writing a book for MIT Press about what happens when high-status tech workers in Silicon Valley become disillusioned with their jobs.